Tibetans in India: Settlements

 The 2011 census of India recorded 83,799 Tibetans in India.

+The settlements outside Indian Himalayan Region falls in Karnataka, Maharashtra (Bhandara), Odisha (Chandragiri), Chhattisgarh (Mainpat) and Delhi.

 Legal status

 Tibetans in India hold a unique legal status.
 While they are not Indian citizens, they are issued Identity Certificates by the Indian government, which function as travel documents.
 Until recently, Tibetans faced challenges in obtaining Indian passports, but a 2017 Delhi High Court ruling allowed Tibetans born in India between 1950 and 1987 to claim Indian citizenship under the Citizenship Act of 1955.
 However, many Tibetans remain stateless, as acquiring Indian citizenship requires them to relinquish their refugee benefits.

 Culture and religion

 Tibetans in India have preserved their cultural and religious traditions.
 Tibetan Buddhism plays a central role in community life, with major monasteries such as Namdroling Monastery in Karnataka and Tawang Monastery in Arunachal Pradesh serving as cultural hubs.
 Institutions such as the Library of Tibetan Works and Archives in Dharamshala work to preserve Tibetan literature, history, and philosophy.

 Losar (Tibetan New Year) and the Dalai Lama’s birthday are widely celebrated in Tibetan settlements.
 Traditional Tibetan arts, including Thangka painting and opera, are also maintained through community efforts and educational programs.